linrongbin16/lin.nvim.dev/index.md

 >
 > 1. &gt; 500 stars.
 > 2. Last commit in 1 year.
-> 3. For duplicate ports/variants, keep the one has more stars, more active updates or newer features.
+> 3. For multiple ports/variants, keep the one has more stars or more active updates.
+Just &gt; 100 stars if has one of below features:
+>    - Newer design.
+>    - Support neovim's modern features: LSP/treesitter/etc(written in lua is not one of them).
+>    - Better integration with neovim's plugins: [barbar.nvim](https://github.com/romgrk/barbar.nvim)/[nvim-tree.lua](https://github.com/kyazdani42/nvim-tree.lua)/[lualine.nvim](https://github.com/nvim-lualine/lualine.nvim)/etc.

 ### Focus